UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/mamba/index.md

 You can use `micromamba` for some Python or R workflows which would otherwise be non-trivial to do with the corresponding language modules.
 !!!
 Warning

-    Do not use the `micromamba` module along with the language specific modules.
+    Do not use the `micromamba` module along with the Python or R modules, such as `python/3.8` or `R/4.4`.
 Choose one or the other.

 ### Python